-Though the fine print of the American Veterinary Medical Association’s current and past Euthanasia Reports contain strong evidence of the cruelty and danger of carbon monoxide gas chambers used to kill shelter animals, the AVMA has continued to insist such use of the medieval devices is "acceptable".
+Though the fine print of the American Veterinary Medical Association’s past Euthanasia Reports contain strong evidence of the cruelty and danger of carbon monoxide gas chambers used to kill shelter animals, the AVMA has continued to insist such use of the medieval devices in animal shelters is "acceptable".

 Many never read the AVMA’s fine print.

-On top of that, AVMA recommends the CO gas chamber should be regularly cleaned, maintained and inspected, flow rates monitored, animals separated by species and restrained and noise that may frighten animals is to be reduced or controlled.
-The AVMA never recommended use of the CO gas chamber for animals under 16 weeks of age or which might have difficulty breathing like pregnant, old, ill, or injured animals.
+On top of that, AVMA has never recommended use of the CO gas chamber for animals under 16 weeks of age or which might have difficulty breathing like pregnant, old, ill, or injured animals.

 Then there has been the endless list of safety requirements because CO gas is dangerous, and shelter staff are at risk from CO poisoning when they load and unload or clean the gas chamber, breathing in low levels of the gas on a regular basis.
-Not to mention the risk of explosions such as occurred at the Iredell County and Lincoln County, North Carolina public shelters just in the past 2 years.
+Not to mention the risk of explosions such as have occurred at the Iredell County and Lincoln County, North Carolina public shelters.

 See what we mean about the fine print?
 But there’s more.

-Buried in AVMA’s 2007 Policy on Euthanasia is the admission: "Reptiles, amphibians, and diving birds and mammals have a great capacity for holding their breath and anaerobic metabolism.
+Buried in AVMA’s 2013 Guidelines on Euthanasia of Animals is the admission that has been in its previous Euthanasia reports: "Reptiles, amphibians, and diving birds and mammals have a great capacity for holding their breath and anaerobic metabolism.
 Therefore, induction of anesthesia and time to loss of consciousness when using inhalants may be greatly prolonged.
 Other techniques may be more appropriate for these species."

 The AVMA’s new direction is more in line with the National Animal Control Association (NACA) which in September 2010, issued the following policy statement: "NACA considers lethal injection of sodium pentobarbital, administered by competent, trained personnel, to be the only method of choice utilized for humane euthanasia of animal shelter dogs and cats."